cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 Service constraints define hardware types, image types, and quantities for a specific service that can be placed on the cluster.
 A service constraint can contain a set of hardware types that it must be placed with.
 Any node with that service must use one of the hardware types in the set.
 If empty, the service can go on a node with any type of hardware.
-Similarly, a service constraint can a set of image types that it must be placed with.
+Similarly, a service constraint can be a set of image types that a service must be placed with.
 Any node with that service must use one of the image types in the array.
 If empty, the service can go on a node with any type of image.
 A service constraint can also limit the quantities of that service across the entire cluster.
 It can specify a minimum and maximum number of nodes that must contain the service across the entire cluster.
 A ratio can also be specified, stating that a service must be placed on at least x percent of nodes across the entire cluster, or at most x percent